fluree/docs.flur.ee/src/content/0.10.0/docs/db-setup/deleting-a-database.md

-## Deleting a Database
+## Deleting a Ledger

-As of version 0.10.0 (formerly 0.9.5), we no longer support deleting databases.
-We will begin supporting archiving databases, which sets the database to `inactive`.
-In the downloadable version, you may delete database by manually deleting them from the file systems where they are stored.
+As of version 0.10.0 (formerly 0.9.5), we no longer support deleting ledgers.
+We will begin supporting archiving ledgers, which sets the ledger to `inactive`.
+In the downloadable version, you may delete ledger by manually deleting them from the file systems where they are stored.